dbilgili/PlayVi/README.md

 When you search for a song under the `Add Songs` tab, you get the top 20 results.

-The green circle icon on the top right corner of the album cover indicates that the song has a preview.
+The green circle icon next to song title indicates that the song has a preview.
 You can tap/click the album cover and listen to it.
 Tapping/clicking the song name adds it to the playlist.

 If a song is already in the playlist, it gets greyed out and cannot be added again.